Vizuri/openshift-cicd-pipeline/exercises/Exercise-2/index.md

 In Jenkins, navigate to the Manage Jenkins -> Configure System.
 Scroll down to the Cloud->Kubernetes section.

-Notice the provided configuration.
+Notice the provided configurations.

-Let’s add our Podman Kubernetes Pod Template.
+Add our Podman Kubernetes Pod Template.

 Click on the Add Pod Template button and choose Kubernetes Pod Template.

 Enter the following values:

 * Name: maven-podman
 * Labels maven-podman